Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/space-synchronization-endpoint-api.markdown

 For implementation reference see our built in Hibernate and Cassandra implementations: [DefaultHibernateSpaceSynchronizationEndpoint]({{% api-javadoc %}}/index.html?org/openspaces/persistency/hibernate/DefaultHibernateSpaceSynchronizationEndpoint.html) and [CassandraSpaceSynchronizationEndpoint]({{% api-javadoc %}}/index.html?org/openspaces/persistency/cassandra/CassandraSpaceSynchronizationEndpoint.html) classes.
 {{% /refer %}}

-# Example with Failure events
+# Example with Failure Events

 The following example will demonstrate how to implement a space synchronization endpoint that stores in some external data store the list of distributed transactions that failed to consolidate and aborts them for later manual decision.
-Note, that there is a regular case where consolidation may show a false failure as described in [Gateway and Distributed Transactions](./multi-site-replication-overview.html#Configuring and Deploying the Gateway).
+Note, that there is a regular case where consolidation may show a false failure as described in [Gateway and Distributed Transactions](./multi-site-replication-overview.html#gateway-and-distributed-transactions).
 This example will handle this case as well.

 ```java